ThemeKitten/vk-redesigned-extension-for-browsers/README.md

 Extension for the browser which improves design of VK.com

-Extension increases the width of the site VK and font for comfortable reading text and more effective use of space monitor
+Extension increases the width of the site VK and font for comfortable reading text and more effective use of space monitor.

 New font-size - 13px, site width - 1024px.